Revelation Chapter 11’s Two Witnesses

 - They have the power over the waters to turn them into blood and to strike the earth with every kind of plague, as often as they desire – this is similar to Moses in his earthly ministry

-- When they have finished their testimony (they have an allotted number of days to prophesy – 1260), the beast that rises from the bottomless pit (an allusion to the resurrected antichrist) will conquor them and kill them – this indicates they have mortal bodies that can die, a very interesting observation since most identify them as resurrected Old Testament saints.
+- When they have finished their testimony (they have an allotted number of days to prophesy – 1260), the beast that rises from the bottomless pit (an allusion to the resurrected antichrist) will conquor them and kill them – this indicates they have mortal bodies that can die.
+This is a very interesting observation since many scholars identify them as resurrected Old Testament saints (Moses and Elijah).
 Perhaps in this one instance, God raises these two back to mortality instead of immortality?

 - Their dead bodies will lie in the street for a period of 3.5 days, while people look on and celebrate with parties and the exchange of presents over their deaths.
 This is the only instance of celebrations on earth recorded in the book of Revelation.

 - They will be killed in the “great city” where their Lord was crucified – this can be none other than Jerusalem.
-We learn that Jerusalem is symbolically called Sodom and Egypt, after sins that are present in it.
+We learn that Jerusalem is symbolically called Sodom and Egypt, after the sins that will be present in it.
 [This also provides a clue that the end-times city of Jerusalem is Mystery Babylon, which is also called the “great city”.]

 - God calls them to “Come Up Here”, and they are taken into heaven.